The road to Artist Point, the final 2.7 miles of State Route 542/Mount Baker Highway, is closed for the season.

 Located 25 minutes from Bellingham is the idyllic town of Lynden, Washington, known for being Washington State’s largest Dutch settlement and the largest producer of raspberries in the nation.

 Established in 1874, Lynden is also known for its rich history, which lives on in the city and its businesses.
-The original City Hall building was transformed into what is now the Jansen Art Center, the Lynden Pioneer Museum is located in what was the John Deere dealership for Northwest Washington, and the Inn at Lynden is located in the 100-year-old newly restored Waples Mercantile Building.
+The original City Hall building was transformed into what is now the Jansen Art Center, the Lynden Heritage Museum is located in what was the John Deere dealership for Northwest Washington, and the Inn at Lynden is located in the 100-year-old newly restored Waples Mercantile Building.

 Get Artsy at the Jansen Art Center